 - An upgrade to an existing building or systems, required as a result of a change of use or alterations, which required a building consent

-A Compliance Schedule can also be issued for a building that has existing systems that have not previously been identified by Council by using the following application form.
+A Compliance Schedule can also be issued for a building that has existing systems that have not previously been identified by Council.

 Compliance Schedule Statement

 A Compliance Schedule Statement is issued by Council at the same time as the Compliance Schedule and Code Compliance Certificate (if applicable).

 It serves as the first stage of the Building Warrant of Fitness process and must be replaced in 12 months with a Building Warrant of Fitness.